What is Botulism in Dogs and What Should I Look Out For?

 The good news is that with today’s specialized veterinary care, most dogs do get better from supportive treatment, with recovery often taking around three weeks.

-For More About Botulism in Dogs Contact Southeast Veterinary Neurology
+To Learn More About Botulism in Dogs Contact Southeast Veterinary Neurology

 Southeast Veterinary Neurology is here to support you and your family through canine neurological challenges.
 Please reach out to our compassionate team of experts in Miami, Boynton Beach, Jupiter and Virginia Beach!
 We are available around the clock every single day to treat neurological emergencies, including botulism in dogs.